Alxmrphi/Icelandic/index.md

 # Orð2Vec
 ### Quick word embedding tutorial for Icelandic

 This tutorial aims to illustrate how to build a simple word embedding model for Icelandic using Word2Vec, implemented in the gensim library.
-Many of the details will be overlooked as the goal is simply to show how to create your own model and some of the interesting applications that can be applied.
+Many of the details will be overlooked as the goal is simply to show how to create your own model and some of the interesting applications that can be explored.

 ### Prerequisites